-A comprehensive clinical education experience is designed for each student on an individual basis to meet the clinical experience requirements for certification.
+A comprehensive clinical education experience is designed for each student on an individual basis to meet the clinical experience requirements for graduation and certification.
 Additionally, the student experience is designed to prepare the student for practice in a variety of clinical settings.
-Students must be aware of their obligations at each clinical affiliate site.
+Clinical rotation guidelines have been created to lessen the uncertainty and burden of students on rotating to multiple clinical sites while at the same time ensuring they have independent CRNA experiences as well as rural anesthesia experiences.
+In addition, the amount and location of rotations are assessed to ensure as much equity as possible between students.
+To meet the intent of the above, the following guidelines outline how clinical rotation assignments are made: